 Rest assured that you are enough, and I am deeply grateful for your contributions to our shared learning.
-Please communicate with me about any challenges you might be experiencing with the course.
-No one will be penalized for life circumstances that lead to delayed or missed submissions in this course.
+My hope is that your participation in this course will enrich your scholarship and humanity.
 I will work with you to help ensure the logistics of grades do not interfere with your learning joy.